mlaursen/react-md/docs/README.md

 Some of the problems faced with server side rendering happens when you split your bundles (as you should).
 When you have a page that is server side rendered, you will get that amazing first response time with everything rendered on the page.
 Perfect!
 But wait, you split up your code and you already have `React` rendering your page!
-While the browser is loading your additional chunks required for your page, react will have erased the DOM with what it has avaialbe and then render it again once they have loaded.
+While the browser is loading your additional chunks required for your page, react will have erased the DOM with what it has available and then render it again once they have loaded.
 Ugh.
 You now get an amazing screen "flash" because of this.
 Before webpack 2, this was pretty hard to fix.
 Luckily webpack 2 introduced a way to name dynamic imports with the "magic comment" `/* webpackChunkName: MyDynamicModule */`.
 This is super helpful because you can use this along with the `manifest.json` that can be created by webpack so that you can load all the bundles for a page before calling